-Some organisations develop first, then improve/retrofit, instead of using for example MVPs and prototypes to test assumptions.
+Some organisations develop first, then improve/retrofit, instead of using for example minimum viable products (MVPs) and prototypes to test assumptions.
 We applaud getting things out before they're fully developed, however in some cases, the reviewers felt more assumptions could have been tested.